Toggle: English / Spanish

 A subdural hematoma is a collection of blood between the covering of the brain (dura) and the surface of the brain.

-A subdural hematoma is usually the result of a serious head injury.
-When it occurs this way, it is called an "acute" subdural hematoma.
-Acute subdural hematomas are among the deadliest of all head injuries.
+A subdural hematoma is most often the result of a severe head injury.
+This type of subdural hematoma is among the deadliest of all head injuries.
 The bleeding fills the brain area very rapidly, compressing brain tissue.
 This often results in brain injury and may lead to death.

 Some subdural hematomas occur without cause (spontaneously).

-The following increase your risk for a subdural hematoma:
+The following increase the risk for a subdural hematoma:

 - Medical conditions that make your blood clot poorly